rswag/rswag/README.md

 | ------- | ------- |
 | cell1   | cell2   |

-you should use the folowing syntax, making sure there are no whitespaces at the start of any of the lines:
+you should use the following syntax, making sure there are no whitespaces at the start of any of the lines:

 ```
 &#13;